Holy Diver (song): Killswitch Engage version

 Killswitch Engage covered the song for the compilation High Voltage!: A Brief History of Rock for Kerrang! magazine.
 The song was later re-released for the special edition of As Daylight Dies.
 A live version of the song is also featured on the Special Edition of their 2009 album Killswitch Engage, then in 2014, the song was re-released on the compilation album entitled Ronnie James Dio This Is Your Life.
 This version of the song as well as the original composed by Dio are DLC for the guitar video game Rocksmith 2014.

 Music video

 The band released a music video for their version.
 Directed by Brian Thompson, the video features a comical take on Dio's original music video.

+Reception

+Metal Hammer commented on Killswitch Engage’s version of the song stating "This is a truly superb effort, that almost certainly introduced Ronnie’s work to a whole new generation of metal fans, and became the closing number in the bands set for many years."

+Loudwire noted that "the group injects enough of their own flavor to make it feel distinctive" adding "Specifically, both the guitar work and Howard Jones’ voice are a bit fuller and dare I say more epic.
+Plus, Jones’ occasional screams, alongside the trickier guitar solo and elaborate percussion, add ferocity and complexity."

+In 2011 NME included their version of "Holy Diver" on their list of the 10 best metal cover songs.
+In 2021 Classic Rock History ranked it at number 4 on their list of the 10 best Killswitch Engage songs.